Summer heat is striking hard this year, and many people are finding themselves woefully unprepared for it.

 Keep Blinds Closed During Daylight

 When the sun is hitting your home: keep your blinds closed.
-Although most Atlanta houses for sale have air conditioning, you might not be as lucky if you live in the north.
+Although most South East states houses for sale have air conditioning, you might not be as lucky if you live in the north.

 One way to keep out unexpected heat if it gets extreme is to use aluminum foil to seal off your windows that get sunlight and then close your blinds behind this.

 This will block out a lot of heat while also keeping your home dark and cool.